melsod/OCSWinter2020/README.md

 #### Reproduce the Results

+Our manuscripts can be found in the [paper folder](paper).

-Our results should be reproduced by compiling/knitting the [data_analysis](R/analysis/data_analysis.Rmd) file and then by running the analyses found in the [followup_analysis](R/analysis/followup_analysis.R) file.
+Our statistical results should be reproduced by compiling/knitting the [data_analysis](R/analysis/data_analysis.Rmd) file and then by running the analyses found in the [followup_analysis](R/analysis/followup_analysis.R) file.
 For completeness, here is a description of the files relevant to our results:

 - All data collected were temporarily stored on a Google Firebase server
 - They were then downloaded using the [R/analysis/pull_firedata.R](R/analysis/pull_firedata.R) file